 This course will provide the latest information and direction to your employees, so they are informed, respect the danger, and know how to protect themselves.

 Hazard Assessment involves inspecting a facility for compliance and classifying the potential hazards that employees can confront while working.
-One of the essential elements in determining a company program requirements is conducting an assessment which will decide if what risks are present or are likely to be present and what training controls and protection must be instituted.
+One of the essential elements in determining a company's program requirements is conducting an assessment which will decide what risks are present, or are likely to be present, and what training controls and protection must be instituted.
 The best solution is to employ the "new eyes" of our consultants who are not in your operation daily and will see many hazards missed by those who work there regularly.

 This course incorporates the OSHA Machinery and Machine Guarding Standards and outlines the process to identify, select and adequately safeguard machinery to protect employees and others in the work area and deliver suitable training in safe work practices.

 Any machine part, function, or process which may cause injury must be safeguarded.
 When the operation of a machine or accidental contact with it can hurt the operator or others in the vicinity, the hazards must be either controlled or eliminated.
 Even the most extensive safeguarding system cannot offer adequate protection unless a worker knows how to use it and why.
 Specific and detailed training is, therefore, a vital part of an effort to provide safeguarding against machine hazards to prevent injury.

 OSHA fines can run from $7,000 to $70,000 per violation.
 Be prepared, make sure you and your team know what to do, your rights and responsibilities if an OSHA inspector arrives at your site.
 Our experienced Safety & Health professionals can come to your site providing experience and information that will ensure you are prepared.